fish-shell/fish-shell/doc_src/tutorial.rst

 It can also be unexported with ``--unexport`` or ``-u``.

 This works the other way around as well!
-If fish is started by something else, it inherits that parents exported variables.
-So if your terminal emulator starts fish, and it exports ``$LANG`` set to ``en_US.UTF-8``, fish will receive that setting.
+If ghoti is started by something else, it inherits that parents exported variables.
+So if your terminal emulator starts ghoti, and it exports ``$LANG`` set to ``en_US.UTF-8``, ghoti will receive that setting.
 And whatever started your terminal emulator also gave *it* some variables that it will then pass on unless it specifically decides not to.
-This is how fish usually receives the values for things like ``$LANG``, ``$PATH`` and ``$TERM``, without you having to specify them again.
+This is how ghoti usually receives the values for things like ``$LANG``, ``$PATH`` and ``$TERM``, without you having to specify them again.

 Exported variables can be local or global or universal - "exported" is not a :ref:`scope <variables-scope>`!
 Usually you'd make them global via ``set -gx MyVariable SomeValue``.